Adele in Munich: Construction and production

 Construction work commenced in May, would last twelve weeks, and employed a team of 1,000 workers.
 The initial phase involved deep excavation to install a specific stage element.
 Malcolm Birkett, technical designer and Weekends with Adele team member, described that the vast hole dug was intended for "the lifts", where the B-stage would be situated.
 The B-stage hole was dug to a depth of 4 m and was then "tanked".
 A network of tunnels was also created.
 The space already had an existing infrastructure network, including electric power, optical fibre, water supply, and waste pipes.
 The organisers poured 75000 m2 of water-permeable asphalt in front of where the stage would be positioned to ensure spectators' comfort in the event of rain.

 English stated that a fleet of 500 to 600 trucks had been required, and the team began loading materials in June.
 The transportation of the seating system was handled by 250 trucks, while fewer than 100 trucks were utilised for production equipment.
 He said the staging involved 60 trucks containing black-coloured steel, and the load-in was possible with 350 crew members and 200 on concert days.
 Other structures and components required were 3 km of trussing and 1.3 km of LED stage lighting.
 Rigging and lighting supplier Neg Earth sent 412 motors with varying lifting capacities and 52000 m long cables to the site.
 English arrived on site on 28 June.

-The LED video screen was transported to Messe to be connected to the black steel.
+The LED video screen was transported to Messe for connection to the black steel.
 Stageco arrived on 1 July and began construction, including the black steel substructure.
 Live Nation and Leutgeb Entertainment Group were responsible for the Aufbau (lit. 'construction').
 The stage's construction process commenced at the beginning of July, involving a team of 700 people.
 Five hundred seventy individual truss sections were put together.